hurwitzlab/imicrobe-vm/README.md

 ### Install vagrant-vbguest plugin

-It is very helpful to install the `vagrant-vbguest` plugin.
-This plugin automatically updates the VirtualBox Guest Additions kernel modules in a VM each time you run `vagrant up`.
-Install it with this command:
+It is very helpful but not necessary to install the `vagrant-vbguest` plugin.
+This Vagrant plugin automatically installs the correct version of VirtualBox Guest Additions kernel modules in a VM after VirtualBox is updated.
+Install the plugin with this command:

 ```
 $ vagrant plugin install vagrant-vbguest